Movatterモバイル変換

 Hungary

-In Hungary, a pastry very similar to the British version exists under the name "pogácsa".
+In Hungary, a scone very similar in appearance to the British version exists under the name "pogácsa", although this is made with yeast and not baking powder.
 The name has been adopted by several neighbouring nations' languages.
-Pogácsa is almost always savoury and served with varied seasonings and toppings, like dill and cheese.[citation needed]
+Pogácsa is almost always savoury and served with varied seasonings and toppings, like dill and cheese.[45]

 New Zealand